Shmaltalk/anear/README.md

 This version of AnEAR is closely related to ED-EAR, but is not in clinical use.
 Rather than collecting data from a Microsoft Band, AnearAW collects data from any
 Android Wear (now Google Wear) smartwatch.
 The layout of the application is nearly identical to ED-EAR, so it is also password protected and offers the same types of settings.

+# StepCountAW
+Largely unrelated to the other two applications, StepCountAW collects the step count data from an Android Wear (now Google Wear) smartwatch and stores that data locally on the smartphone.
+This application has been used for in-house studies in the WBL.